-STOP PRESS **If you don’t use Dux-Soup currently it might be worth downloading the free Starter edition to have a look at what it does.
+STOP PRESS **If you don’t use Dux-Soup then you can get started with a free LinkedIn automation trial.
 Once you’ve done that learn more about how to get started with Dux-Soup by following this link.**

 Lead generation for multiple clients

 To successfully run Dux-Soup for multiple clients’ lead generation activities, the following basic requirements need to be met in your setup: